 Mortgage unemployment insurance, otherwise known as job loss mortgage insurance, is a type of policy designed to protect families and their homes when homeowners lose jobs.
 Most families require two incomes to get by, and mortgage payments are usually their largest monthly expenses.
 If you’ve lost a job, you might have trouble keeping up with payments even if your spouse is still working.
 That’s where mortgage protection insurance for unemployment comes in.

-There’s an important caveat to make here.
-You may think that if you have a mortgage protection unemployment policy in place, you won’t have to worry about what will happen if you or your spouse lose a job, especially if you heard of this type of policy after reading a letter in the mail from a local mortgage protection insurance agent.
-In truth, there are no policies that cover mortgage payments during periods of unemployment.
+You may think that if you have a mortgage protection unemployment policy in place, you won’t have to worry about what will happen if you or your spouse lose a job.

 It’s important to read the fine print before signing up for a new mortgage protection insurance policy.
 Many policies state that they will offer to waive mortgage protection life insurance premiums for up to six months.
 That doesn’t mean the policy will cover payments on the mortgage.